docode-uk/stage-1-curriculum/git/git_basics.md

 ## Overview
 Git is currently the most popular **version control system** in the world, which records the changes made to files over time in a type of **database** called a **repository**.
 It is completely free and open source.
 Git is an extremely powerful tool.
 It is a good idea to learn how to use Git early on in your coding journey; it allows you to easily share code, collaborate with other people on projects and track the entire version history of the files within a project.

-### Installing Git
-Before using Git you need to make sure it is installed on your computer.
-Follow the instructions on this webpage: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

-## Repositories
-TODO

 ## Git vs GitHub
 Git and GitHub are not the same!